Zermatt, Switzerland — home to the iconic Matterhorn — is a famous tourist destination for a reason. These are the best things to do in Zermatt!

 Visit Schwarzsee Lake

-Take Schwarzsee gondola to Scwartzsee Lake for neat cultural and a fun day trip in one.
-The “black lake,” as Schwartzsee is know, is named for its dark reflection and is the final destination for climbers who have successfully reached Matterhorn’s peak.
-See the church that was allegedly built by two passersbyes once lost in the fog who pledged to build a chapel if they were saved!
+Take Schwarzsee gondola to Schwarzsee Lake for neat cultural and a fun day trip in one.
+The “black lake,” as Schwarzsee is known, is named for its dark reflection and is the final destination for climbers who have successfully reached Matterhorn’s peak.
+See the church that was allegedly built by two passer byes once lost in the fog who pledged to build a chapel if they were saved!